umbralcalc/umbralcalc.github.io/_posts/simulating_real_world_systems.md

 The four layers we've built up (building blocks, probabilities, learning, decisions) all fit together into a real piece of software.

 The [stochadex project](https://stochadex.github.io/) is built on exactly these foundations, and the examples below describe interactive dashboards built with it.
-Each one is devoted to a specific real-world decision problem in mind.
+Each one is devoted to a specific real-world decision problem.

 Note: if you're curious how all this runs on different kinds of hardware, there's a separate post on [simulation architectures](/posts/simulation_architectures_on_different_hardware.html).